 If not, take the elevator in the Rathouse itself.
 To get a ticket, go into the Tourist Information Center in the Rathaus and ask for a ticket to see the Rathausturm (or the City Hall Tower).
 You access the elevator through the passageway that leads to the inner courtyard.

 If you don't fancy bratwurst or schnitzel, Munich has a plethora of Italian restaurants.
 I really liked Limoni, in a trendy neighborhood on Amalienstraße, and Guido al Duomo.
-You'll need reservations.
+You'll need reservations for both these options.

 On day two, begin at the Munich Residence, Munich's #1 attraction.
 The Residenz was the luxe city palace and seat of government of the Wittelsbach dynasty, who ruled as kings of Bavaria until 1918.
 You can't purchase tickets online, but there won't be a huge queue unless its high season.

 In the afternoon, you have a choice.
 Head out to the beautiful NymphenburgPalace, 30 minutes outside the city center and another enticing Wittlesbach architectural wonder.
 The palace is divine.
 Swans glide, nymphs dance on Rococo ceilings, and thematic follies dot the lavish park.

 Nymphenburg Palace just outside Munich

 Albrecht Durer, Self Portrait at the age of 28, 1500 -- Durer is sometimes dubbed the inventor of the selfie

 Alternatively, you can hit the museums.
 Munich has some absolutely world class museums.
 Its most touted museum is the Alto Pinakothek.
 There, you'll find a couple rare da Vinci paintings, Albrecht Durer's mysterious Self Portrait, and other old master treasures.
 I also liked the Pinakothek der Moderne for modern art.